Edge AI Learnings: CPU Architectures, GPU Capabilities, and Challenges with Nvidia Jetson

 2. Possibility of emulation of different architectures (e.g. QEMU).
 It's a very slow process.
 Allows one to compile and run programs on another architecture.

-1. Docker supports QEMU as an option to build containers for another CPU architecture.
+1. Docker supports emulation as an option to build containers for different CPU architectures.

 3. Possibility of cross-compilation (toolchains).
 Allows to compile quickly on one architecture (commonly x86) to the target architecture.
 Usually it's cumbersome to setup because of all the dependencies in the target architecture.
-Does not allow to test though.
+The compiled program still needs to be tested on target architecture.

 Everything explained above is only valid for the code that is executed on the CPU, “normal” code that you write.